tostrowski8080/Projekty-TO/README.md

-# Lab 1: Kalkulator Walutowy (NBP API)
+# Lab 1: Currency Calculator (NBP API)

-Konsolowa aplikacja do wymiany walut, która na żywo pobiera aktualne kursy z API Narodowego Banku Polskiego (NBP).

-Głównym celem tego projektu nie było samo napisanie kalkulatora, ale zaprojektowanie go w sposób w pełni zorientowany obiektowo, z zachowaniem wysokiej testowalności i elastyczności na przyszłe zmiany.
+A console-based currency exchange application that fetches live exchange rates from the National Bank of Poland (NBP) API.

+The primary goal of this project was not just to build a functional calculator, but to design it in a fully object-oriented manner, ensuring high testability and flexibility for future extensions.

-## Wykorzystany Tech Stack
+## Tech Stack
-- **Język:** C# (.NET)
+- **Language:** C# (.NET)
-- **Komunikacja sieciowa:** `HttpClient` (asynchroniczne zapytania HTTP)
-- **Przetwarzanie danych:** `System.Xml` (parsowanie dokumentów XML)
+- **Network Communication:** `HttpClient` (asynchronous HTTP requests)
+- **Data Processing:** `System.Xml` (XML document parsing)
-- **Paradygmaty:** Asynchroniczność (TPL - Task Parallel Library), Object-Oriented Programming (OOP)
+- **Paradigms:** Asynchronous Programming (TPL - Task Parallel Library), Object-Oriented Programming (OOP)

-## Architektura i Wzorce Projektowe

-Kod został podzielony na logiczne warstwy, mocno opierając się na interfejsach.
-Dzięki temu projekt ściśle przestrzega zasad **SOLID**.

-### Kluczowe koncepcje zaimplementowane w kodzie:

-1. **Wzorzec Polecenia (Command Pattern)**
-   Zamiast ogromnej instrukcji `switch` z logiką w głównym kontrolerze, każda komenda użytkownika jest osobną klasą (np. `ExchangeAction`, `UpdateAction`, `CurrenciesAction`) implementującą interfejs `Action`.
-Ułatwia to dodawanie nowych funkcji bez modyfikowania istniejącego kodu (zasada Open/Closed).

-2. **Wstrzykiwanie Zależności (Dependency Injection)** Klasa `ExchangeController` nie tworzy swoich zależności (takich jak pobieranie danych czy UI).
-Są one "wstrzykiwane" przez konstruktor w punkcie wejścia aplikacji (`Program.cs` - Composition Root).
-Dzięki temu klasę można łatwo przetestować za pomocą mocków.

-3. **Oddzielenie Warstwy Danych i Prezentacji (Separation of Concerns)**
-   - **`RemoteRepository` (Interfejs):** Odpowiada tylko za pobranie surowych bajtów.
-Implementacja `Rest` korzysta z `HttpClient`.
-   - **`Document` (Interfejs):** Odpowiada tylko za przetworzenie surowego tekstu na obiekt domenowy `ExchangeTable`.
-Implementacja `XML` dekoduje format NBP.
-   - **`UserInterface` (Interfejs):** Odseparowuje logikę biznesową od sposobu wyświetlania danych.
-Implementacja `ConsoleUI` zajmuje się wyłącznie interakcją w terminalu.
-Zmiana interfejsu na okienkowy (WPF/WinForms) wymagałaby tylko napisania nowej implementacji tego interfejsu, bez ruszania kontrolera.

-## Dostępne Funkcjonalności (Komendy)

-Po uruchomieniu aplikacji użytkownik ma do dyspozycji interaktywny wiersz poleceń z obsługą następujących komend:
+## Architecture & Design Patterns

+The codebase is divided into logical layers, heavily relying on interfaces.
+As a result, the project strictly adheres to SOLID principles.

+### Key concepts implemented in the codebase:

+1. **Command Pattern**
+   Instead of a massive `switch` statement containing logic within the main controller, each user command is a separate class (e.g., `ExchangeAction`, `UpdateAction`, `CurrenciesAction`) implementing an `Action` interface.
+This facilitates adding new features without modifying existing code (adhering to the Open/Closed Principle).

+2. **Dependency Injection**
+   The `ExchangeController` class does not instantiate its own dependencies (such as data fetching or UI components).
+Instead, they are "injected" via the constructor at the application's entry point (`Program.cs` - the Composition Root).
+This makes the controller class highly testable using mocks.

+3. **Separation of Concerns (Data & Presentation Layers)**
+   - **`RemoteRepository` (Interface):** Responsible solely for fetching raw bytes from the network.
+The `Rest` implementation utilizes `HttpClient`.
+   - **`Document` (Interface):** Responsible purely for processing raw text into the domain object (`ExchangeTable`).
+The `XML` implementation decodes the specific NBP data format.
+   - **`UserInterface` (Interface):** Decouples business logic from data presentation.
+The `ConsoleUI` implementation strictly handles terminal interaction.
+Migrating to a graphical interface (like WPF or WinForms) would only require writing a new implementation of this interface, without ever touching the core controller.

+## Available Features (Commands)

+Upon launching the application, the user is presented with an interactive command-line interface supporting the following commands:

-- `help` - Wyświetla listę dostępnych komend.
+- `help` - Displays a list of available commands.
-- `currencies` - Wypisuje alfabetyczną listę wszystkich dostępnych walut (kodów ISO), załadowanych z API.
-- `update` - Wymusza asynchroniczne pobranie najnowszej tabeli kursów XML z serwerów NBP.
-- `exchange` - Rozpoczyna proces konwersji.
-Krok po kroku pyta użytkownika o walutę źródłową, docelową oraz kwotę.
-Automatycznie waliduje poprawne kody walut.
+- `currencies` - Prints an alphabetical list of all available currencies (ISO codes) successfully loaded from the API.
+- `update` - Forces an asynchronous fetch of the latest XML exchange rate table directly from the NBP servers.
+- `exchange` - Initiates the conversion process.
+It sequentially prompts the user for the source currency, target currency, and amount, automatically validating the inputted currency codes.
-- `exit` - Bezpiecznie zamyka program.
+- `exit` - Safely terminates the program.